AMReX-Astro/Microphysics/sphinx_docs/source/templated_networks.rst

   These fields indicate whether to compute and apply the screening factors to the reaction rates.
-Usually we will do this on all rates, but sometimes if a rate involves additional rates in a sequence, the screening is instead applied to those rates.
+Usually we will do this on all charged-particle reactions.
+For neutron or gamma capture reactions, screening should be manually disabled.

+  Additionally, if a rate involves additional rates in a sequence, we sometimes disable screening, as the screening is instead applied to those additional rates.

 Loop over Rates